amanparteek/HIT-140-Assessment-3-Group-75-/README.md

-# HIT-140-Assessment-3-Group-75-
-🦇🐀 Bat vs Rat: The Forage Files
-HIT140 – Foundations of Data Science (Assessment 3)
-📘 Project Overview

-This repository contains the complete Python implementation and datasets for HIT140 Assessment 3 – Group Project: Bat vs Rat: The Forage Files.
-The study investigates nocturnal feeding interactions between Egyptian fruit bats (Rousettus aegyptiacus) and black rats (Rattus rattus) that share a provisioned food platform in Northern Australia.

-The analysis explores two complementary investigations:

-Investigation A: Do bats perceive rats as predators or competitors?

-Investigation B: How does rat activity vary with season, time, and food availability?

-Using Python-based data science techniques, the project applies data wrangling, descriptive and inferential statistics, and regression modelling to understand behavioural coexistence patterns.

-🎯 Objectives
-Investigation	Focus	Main Question
-A	Bat Behavioural Response	Do bats alter vigilance, risk-taking, or foraging success in the presence of rats?
-B	Rat Seasonal & Temporal Activity	How do environmental factors (season, time after sunset, food availability) influence rat foraging?
-📊 Datasets
-Dataset	Description	Records	Key Variables dataset1.csv	Individual bat landings and behaviour relative to rat presence.
-907	start_time, risk, reward, vigilance_proxy, season, hours_after_sunset dataset2.csv	Rat arrivals in 30-minute intervals and environmental context.
-2,123	rat_minutes, rat_arrival_number, food_availability, hours_after_sunset, season, bat_landing_number

-Both datasets originate from motion-activated observations of shared feeding events.

-🧠 Tools & Libraries

-All analysis and visualisation were performed in Python using:

-pandas – data cleaning and preprocessing

-matplotlib / seaborn – visualisations

-scipy.stats – statistical testing (Mann–Whitney U, Chi-Square, ANOVA)

-scikit-learn – linear regression modelling

-🔎 Analysis Workflow
-Investigation A – Bat Behavioural Response

-Data Cleaning & Feature Engineering:

-Converted and standardised datetime formats.

-Created vigilance_proxy and rats_present_at_landing variables.

-Descriptive Analysis:

-Balanced risk-taking vs avoidance.

-Feeding success unaffected by rat presence.

-Vigilance duration stable across all seasons.

-Inferential Tests:

-Mann–Whitney U and Chi-Square tests found no significant differences.

-Regression Modelling:

-Linear regression (R² = 0.034) showed that vigilance is influenced more by behavioural traits (risk, reward) than by rat presence.

-🧩 Key Insight:

-Bats perceive rats as neutral co-foragers, not threats or competitors.

-Investigation B – Rat Seasonal and Temporal Patterns

-Data Preparation: Cleaned and mapped months to Australian seasons (Dec–Jun).

-Descriptive Analysis: Identified peak activity during Autumn and decline in Winter.

-Inferential Analysis:

-One-way ANOVA (F = 2.21, p = 0.112) showed no significant seasonal mean difference.

-Correlation (r = 0.82) between rat_minutes and rat_arrival_number.

-Regression Model:

-Multiple Linear Regression (R² = 0.375, MAE = 0.442).

-Rat activity primarily influenced by season, hours_after_sunset, and food availability.

-🧩 Key Insight:

-Rat activity follows environmental cycles, with minimal behavioural interference from bats.

-📈 Summary of Findings

-Coexistence: Bats and rats forage simultaneously with no competitive exclusion.

-Temporal Adaptation: Both species show consistent nocturnal feeding patterns.

-Environmental Influence: Seasonal decline in rat activity due to cooler temperatures and reduced food.

-Behavioural Stability: Bats maintain vigilance regardless of rat presence.
+Got it 👍 — here’s a **simplified, clean README.md** version with only the essential details and no tables:

+---

+# 🦇🐀 Bat vs Rat: The Forage Files

+### HIT140 – Foundations of Data Science (Assessment 3)

+## 📘 Project Overview

+This repository contains the Python scripts and datasets for our HIT140 Assessment 3 group project titled **“Bat vs Rat: The Forage Files.”**
+The project investigates nocturnal foraging interactions between **Egyptian fruit bats** and **black rats** sharing a food platform in Northern Australia.
+It aims to understand whether bats perceive rats as competitors or predators and how rat activity changes with season, time, and food availability.

+---

+## 🎯 Objectives

+The project is divided into two main investigations:

+* **Investigation A:** Analyse bat foraging behaviour and vigilance in the presence of rats.
+* **Investigation B:** Examine rat activity across different seasons and times after sunset.

+---

+## 📊 Datasets

+Two datasets were used:

+* **Dataset 1:** Records of 907 bat landings, including timing, vigilance, risk-taking, and feeding success.
+* **Dataset 2:** Records of 2,123 rat observation intervals, including arrival frequency, duration, and food availability.

+Both datasets were collected through motion-activated cameras monitoring a shared feeding site.

+---

+## 🧠 Tools & Libraries

+All analysis was conducted using Python with libraries including:

+* pandas
+* matplotlib
+* seaborn
+* scipy.stats
+* scikit-learn

+---

+## 🔎 Analysis Summary

+### Investigation A – Bat Behavioural Response

+Data was cleaned and processed to create features such as vigilance proxy and rat presence flag.
+Descriptive and inferential analyses (Mann–Whitney U and Chi-Square tests) showed that bats maintained stable vigilance, risk-taking, and feeding success regardless of rat presence.
+A regression model confirmed that bat behaviour was mostly influenced by internal factors rather than by rats.
+**Conclusion:** Bats treat rats as neutral co-foragers, not threats.

+### Investigation B – Rat Seasonal and Temporal Patterns

+Rat data was cleaned and mapped to seasonal categories.
+Descriptive analysis showed that rat activity peaked in autumn and declined in winter.
+Regression and correlation analysis revealed that seasonal conditions and food availability had the greatest influence on activity levels.
+**Conclusion:** Rat foraging is shaped by environmental conditions, not bat presence.

+---

+## 📈 Key Findings

+* Bats and rats coexist peacefully at the feeding site.
+* Rat activity follows seasonal cycles, while bat behaviour remains stable.
+* Environmental factors such as temperature and food availability are stronger drivers than interspecies competition.
+* Both species demonstrate adaptive nocturnal behaviour and efficient resource sharing.

+---

+## 👥 Team Contributions

+* **Aman:** Data cleaning and feature engineering
+* **Deepak:** Descriptive analysis and visualisation
+* **Yashwanth:** Statistical testing and interpretation
+* **Rahul:** Regression modelling and report compilation

+---

+Would you like me to create this as a downloadable **README.md** file for GitHub?